Spike Variations for Stochastic Volterra Integral Equations

 \section{The Pontryagin's Type Maximum Principles and Related Extensions}

-In this section, let us first give the main result of the paper, maximum principle of optimal controls $\bar u(\cd)$.
-Then we present the result consistency with the maximum principle of FSDEs.
-At last we show the extension to multi-objective problem and multi-person differential games of FSVIEs.
+In this section, let us first give the main result of this paper, maximum principle of optimal controls $\bar u(\cd)$.
+Then we show that the result is consistent with the maximum principle of FSDEs.
+At last we present some extensions to multi-objective problem and multi-person differential games of governed by FSVIEs.